Where, How and When to Receive the COVID-19 Vaccine: A Primer

 Distribution of the COVID-19 vaccine in Champaign County is ongoing.

-Champaign County Seniors 65+ — regardless of their health — should contact Champaign Urbana Public Health District to get an appointment for a COVID-19 vaccine.
+Champaign County Seniors 65+ — regardless of their health status — can contact Champaign Urbana Public Health District to get an appointment for a COVID-19 vaccine.

 Even as access expands to other groups, CUPHD continues to provide vaccines for all priority groups according to the state of Illinois distribution plan.
 It is possible for others to help older adults get appointments.